Smudge202/smudge202.github.io/_posts/2015-08-04-conventions-regions.md

 ### Too much responsibility

-Regions are typically introduced when a class/file is becoming unwieldy, allowing developers to `Collapse to Defintion` (Ctrl+M, Ctrl+O in Visual Studio), and conversely _expand regions_ or `Stop Outlining` (Ctrl+M, Ctrl+P in Visual Studio).
+Regions are also often introduced when a class/file is becoming unwieldy, allowing developers to `Collapse to Defintion` (Ctrl+M, Ctrl+O in Visual Studio), and conversely _expand regions_ or `Stop Outlining` (Ctrl+M, Ctrl+P in Visual Studio).
 Common approaches involve grouping methods into one region, fields into another, properties into a further region, etc.

 Regardless of how you group your code within regions, the chances are you are doing so to hide a [code smell](https://en.wikipedia.org/wiki/Code_smell). **Hiding an issue does not resolve it!**